JaredSchips/README-generator/README.md

 1. Install NodeJS
 2. Clone this repository
 3. Navigate to the same directory as index.js
+4. Run `npm install` in your console
-4. Run `node index.js` in your console
+5. Run `node index.js` in your console

 ## Usage